Towards Practical Verification of Machine Learning: The Case of Computer Vision Systems: Introduction

-Leveraging this insight, we significantly reduce the verification search space for a diverse set of real-world image transformations such as rotation, blurring, and lightening by breaking their parameter space into equivalent classes and verifying the transformation result of only one representative parameter from each class without compromising the verification guarantees.
-We show that the total number of such representative parameters, or \emph{critical parameters}, for any image (irrespective of the contents) is polynomial (up to cubic) to the image size for many common transformations, demonstrating scalability with increasing input size.
-For instance, for a $299\times299$ input image for Inception-v3~\cite{szegedy2016rethinking} and a maximum of -2 to 2 degrees of rotation, we need to test at most $95,496$ (as opposed to infinitely many) different rotation degrees in the $[-2, 2]$ range to fully verify that the ML system satisfies certain safety properties for the given image.
-While we primarily focus on designing and evaluating \sys to find violations of safety properties in different computer vision systems but the underlying principles are generic and can be applied to other ML domains as well.
+These two properties allow us to significantly reduce the search space for different realistic safety properties.
+We present a generic decomposition and search space reduction framework for different real-world image transformations used in safety properties (e.g., rotation, brightness change, translation, etc.).
+Using our framework, we are further able to show that the size of the search spaces for a wide range of real-world safety properties is polynomial in the size of the input demonstrating the scalability of our approach with increasing input size.
+In this paper, we primarily focus on designing and evaluating \sys to find violations of safety properties in different computer vision systems but the underlying principles are generic and can be applied to other ML domains as well.

-By focusing on input-output behaviors and making the search space reduction process not dependent on an ML system, \sys enables an ML-model-agnostic verification approach.
-Specifically, given a set of inputs and transformations, \sys pre-computes the entire set of possible transformed inputs, which can be applied to verify the presence or absence of corner-case errors for any computer vision system on the given input set.
-The main benefit over ML-model-dependent approaches is that the verification effort primarily depends on the type of safety property, input size, and input domain but not on the complexity of the ML system itself.